Unix commands

 Find a directory

-and to delete this folders 7:
+and to delete this folders 7arrow-up-right:

 Find a file that contains a string

-find files from here that contain "text-to-find"4
+find files from here that contain "text-to-find"4arrow-up-right

 Last updated